Top 5 Mistakes Foreign Buyers Make When Buying Bali Property

 Mistake #3: Not Understanding Leasehold vs Freehold

-Many Australians assume “buying” in Bali means the same as buying in Sydney or Melbourne.
+Many foreign buyers assume “buying” in Bali means the same as buying property in their home country.
 It doesn’t.

 The reality: Foreigners cannot own freehold land (Hak Milik) in Indonesia.
 Full stop.
 If someone tells you otherwise, walk away.